Helsinki-NLP/mammoth/README.md

     └── translations
 ```

-For now, the slurm launch helpers are available.
-The are still under
+The slurm launch helpers are available, but they are under testing.
-testing.
 Follow the instructions on [this
 page](https://github.com/Helsinki-NLP/mammoth/tree/feat/helper/helper/bin/slurm)
 to use the readily made execution scripts and to create shorter and
 safer slurm scripts with the helper feature.